-Beyonce has achieved an entire lifetime’s worth of success in both her professional and personal life all by the age of 30.
+Beyonce has achieved an entire lifetime's worth of success in both her professional and personal life all by the age of 30.
 Her journey to this point is so inspirational.
-To help the Carters celebrate their amazing new gifts of life, we’ve put together the 10 Most Powerful Lessons on Love, Life and Motherhood that we’ve learned from Beyonce.
+To help hercelebrate turning another year older, we've put together the 10 Most Powerful Lessons on Love, Life and Motherhood that we've learned from Beyonce.

 Check out her most memorable quotes below!